Boutique Hotels Mexico City

 Check rates for The Pug Seal on Expedia or Booking.com.
 See also reviews from recent guests on Tripadvisor

-This lovely small hotel in Polanco features express check-in and check-out, a 24-hour front desk, room service, allergy-free rooms, loaner bikes, free WiFi, a fitness center and a “Spa Cabin”.
+This lovely small hotel in Polanco features express check-in and check-out, a 24-hour front desk, room service, allergy-free rooms, free bikes for loan, free WiFi, a fitness center and a “Spa Cabin”.

 Guest rooms offer air-conditioning, a wardrobe, a kettle, a minibar, a safety deposit box, a flat-screen TV and a coffee machine.
 Select rooms have a patio.

-Guests at Casa Polanco Hotel Boutique can enjoy a à la carte or an American breakfast.
+Guests at Casa Polanco Hotel Boutique can enjoy an à la carte or an American breakfast.

 Check rates for Casa Polanco on Booking.com.
 See also reviews from recent guests on Tripadvisor.